marekzelinka/food-tracker/README.md

 # Food Tracker

-This project is a simple food tracking app that I've created while learning JavaScript
+This project is a simple food-tracking app that I created while learning JavaScript.

 ## Setup